tcorbat/B2B-tec/week 5/exercise/README.md

 ### Case 3: Signal Emitter
 * `Application`: This class contains the `main` method, which can be executed to run the program.
 It uses the `SignalEmitter` to control the frequency it emits the signal.
 * `SignalEmitter`: This class periodically invokes callbacks that can be registered and unregistered.
 The frequency can be configured and it can be started and stopped from outside.
-You don't need
+You don't need to understand the details of the implementation, to find the violated principle.
 * `SignalMonitor`: This class defines a callback `Runnable`.
 It is registered at a `SignalEmitter` for periodic notification in `SignalMonitor`'s constructor.
 * `SignalEmitterInterface`: This interface specifies all methods offered by a `SignalEmitter`:
 ```java